MiG247/SmartLockerServerConfig/README.md

 On Ubuntu 16.04.1 LTS

-* Upload studyquiz.sh on Server
+* Upload smartlocker.sh on Server
 * Start it
 * **Wait until finished !!!**
 * Check IP of your Server with ifconfig